Tom Clancy's Ghost Recon Advanced Warfighter 2: Plot

-Arriving in the mountains outside of Ciudad Juárez, Mitchell begins assisting loyalist Mexican Army soldiers, led by Colonel Jimenez, in attacking rebel positions.
-During the fighting, Keating and Lieutenant Barnes reveal that de la Barrera is in possession of three stolen Ukrainian Red Star IV nuclear warheads, and plans to combine them with stolen Pakistani-built Kashmira-II missiles, taken from cargo ships in the Panama Canal, to use against the United States.
-Mitchell continues assisting Jimenez, eventually helping him to secure a heavily defended supermarket.
-Immediately after securing the area, one of the warheads detonates in the supermarket's basement, killing Jimenez's men and irradiating the area.
+Mitchell's Ghost team deploys outside Ciudad Juárez to assist Mexican Army loyalists led by Colonel Jimenez in attacking rebel positions.
+During the fighting, General Joshua Keating and Lieutenant Barnes learn that de la Barrera has acquired three smuggled Ukrainian Red Star IV nuclear warheads, which he plans to mount to stolen Pakistani Kashmira-II to use against the U.S..
+The joint Ghost–loyalist force continue to operate against the rebels, but after securing a heavily defended supermarket, a warhead detonates in the supermarket's basement, killing many of Jimenez's men and irradiating the area.